jpconher/jpconher.github.io/assets/docs/Illustration of EL and UL under Vasicek-Merton model/Illustration of EL and UL under Vasicek-Merton model.md

-# Illustration of the expected and unexpected losses under Vasicek-Merton model
+# Illustration of the expected and unexpected losses under the Vasicek-Merton model

 **Author: Juan Pablo Conejero Herrera**